nazdridoy/DocuChat-API/README.md

   --port PORT           Port to bind the server to --reload              Enable auto-reload
   --log-level LOG_LEVEL Uvicorn log level
+  --database DB_PATH    Path to the SQLite database file (required)
 ```

 The API will be available at the host and port you specify (default: http://0.0.0.0:8000).